Zettlr/zettlr-docs/docs/en/academic/citations.md

 # Citing with Zettlr

 Citing in Zettlr is done using `citeproc-js`, a library that works exactly like, for instance, pandoc's citeproc-engine, or Zotero.
 So what you will be seeing in Zettlr matches what Zotero's Word or LibreOffice plugins generate.
-Zettlr's citation engine is composed of three components: A CSL JSON or BibTex library which contains all items that can be cited, optionally a CSL Stylesheet which can alter Zettlr's default citation style (which is the [American Psychological Association's 6th edition](https://www.apastyle.org/manual/index), short: APA), and a preview engine.
+Zettlr's citation engine is composed of three components: A CSL JSON or BibTex library which contains all items that can be cited, optionally a CSL stylesheet which can alter Zettlr's default citation style (which is the [Chicago Manual of Style, 17th edition](http://www.chicagomanualofstyle.org/tools_citationguide.html)), and a preview engine.
 This guide will help you enable citations and produce beautifully looking files (not just PDF!) that contain correct and consistent citations.

 ## Enabling Citations in Zettlr